 We don't know much for certain on the pricing front at this stage, other than it's highly likely that Big Navi will be considerably more expensive than the 5700 XT.
 It's important to realize here that this isn't a generational replacement of the first generation of RDNA GPUs, which generally means that the pricing has to fall in line with what has gone before.
 This is a GPU that covers a section of the market that AMD doesn't currently address.

-The impact that Nvidia's Ampere GPUs could have on Big Navi should not be underestimated.
-Competition is everything in the graphics card market, and if Nvidia beats AMD to launch it will be able to set the pricing for the next generation of graphics cards in much the same way that it did this time around.
+The impact that Nvidia's Ampere GPUs could have on Big Navi cannot be understated.
+Competition is everything in the graphics card market, and since Nvidia has beaten AMD to launch it will be able to set the pricing for the next generation of graphics cards.
+It's now up to AMD to try to offer more, for less.